abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 So, instead of thinking about objects that just happen to have some morphisms between them, we might take the opposite view and say *that objects are only interesting as sources and targets of morphisms.*

-Although old, dating back to Parmenides' alleged rival Heraclitus, this view has been largely unexplored, until the 20th century, when a real mathematical revolution happened: Bertrand Russell created type theory, his student Ludwig Wittgenstein wrote a little book, from which the above quote comes from, and this book inspired a group of mathematicians and logicians, known as the "Vienna circle".
+Although old, dating back to Parmenides' alleged rival Heraclitus, this view has been largely unexplored, until the 20th century, when a real mathematical revolution happened: Bertrand Russell created type theory, his student Ludwig Wittgenstein wrote a little book, from which the above quote comes, and this book inspired a group of mathematicians and logicians, known as the "Vienna circle".
 Part of this group was Rudolph Carnap who coined the word "functor"...

 Isomorphism invariance
 ---